 The properties of CNC make it an interesting material for many applications.
 CNC can be developed for use in applications ranging from cleaning of oil spills, engineering, pharmaceutical and vessel substitutes to biodegradable food packaging.
 CNC can also replace some petrochemical-based products and is very likely to be cheaper than most other kinds of high-performance nanoscale materials.

-Chemical functionalisation of CNC improves its dispersability in organic solvents and this greatly expands its potential applications in various sectors.
+Chemical functionalization of CNC improves its dispersibility in organic solvents and this greatly expands its potential applications in various sectors.